Published by Blue Grid Media • Updated for 2026 • 16 min read

 1. Review Count and Rating

 This is the single most important ranking factor outside of budget.
 Businesses with more reviews and higher ratings get shown more often, in higher positions, and for a wider range of searches.
-The Google Guaranteed badge — that green checkmark — increases click-through rates by approximately 210%, but it only works as a multiplier when your review foundation is strong.
+The Google Guaranteed badge (that green checkmark) increases click-through rates by approximately 210%, but it only works as a multiplier when your review foundation is strong.

 2. Responsiveness

 The benchmark: answer or return calls within 5 minutes.
 Businesses that do this consistently see measurably higher lead volume than those with 30+ minute response times.
+Yes, even that quick bathroom break can cost you a lead.

 3. Service Categories and Job Types

 Every service category you enable in your LSA profile is a separate pool of searches you can appear for.
 A plumber who has only enabled "drain cleaning" is missing leads from "water heater installation," "toilet repair," "faucet replacement," and dozens of other categories.
-Enable every service you legitimately perform — more categories means a larger match surface for Google to find you relevant leads.
+Enable every service you legitimately perform.
+More categories means a larger match surface for Google to find you relevant leads.

 4. Geographic Targeting